TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/getting_started_build.md

         make -s libs PROFILE=debug      # for debug mode libraries
         # OR
         make -s libs PROFILE=release    # for release mode libraries

+## Rebuilding External libraries

+- As explained above, if you have modified any external library (Trusted-Firmware-A (TF-A) in our case), you need to rebuild external libraries using makefiles.
+- By default the SDK when installed has all external libraries pre-built (TF-A bl1 and bl31), however if you want to rebuild them, do below

+        cd ${SDK_INSTALL_PATH}
+        make -s libs-external PROFILE=debug      # for debug mode libraries
+        # OR
+        make -s libs-external PROFILE=release    # for release mode libraries

 - See also \ref MAKEFILE_BUILD_PAGE for more library build options and makefile tips.